grecosalvatore/DriftLensDemo/README.md

 execute the offline phase of DriftLens.
 Finally, you should provide an order *data stream* to perform the drift detection.

+You can read the correct format for your data [here](use-your-own-data-to-perform-drift-detection).

 ![Screenshot](static/images/Screenshot_page2.png)

 ## 3) Drift detection monitor (Page 3)